 What do you look for when you need new footwear?

-For some people in today’s age, a quick Google search suffices to find a pair of sleek leather sneakers or everyday ankle booties; they look for instant gratification rather than supreme quality or other specific details.
+For some people, a quick Google search suffices to find a pair of sleek leather sneakers or everyday ankle booties; they look for instant gratification rather than supreme quality or other specific details.
 Others aren’t as likely to make haste on a purchase, as they’re in search of something in particular—that meets the criteria they’ve established in a sort of mental checklist.

 If you identify with the former group of people, you’re the quintessential off-the-rack shoe shopper.
 But if you can be described more as the latter, you may naturally be more inclined to shop brands with custom design options.
 This is because the differences between off-the-rack and made-to-order shoes have much to do with the designers’ willingness to customize their products for shoppers.